 The Hamilton Beach Professional Quiet Blender and the NutriBullet Blender Combo have different strengths.
 The Hamilton Beach is better-built, much quieter, and more suitable for ice crushing and making nut butter. owever, it has a small 32-ounce capacity for a full-size blender.
 On the other hand, the Nutribullet has a 64-ounce main jar.
 It's also safe to use for hot blending.

-The Hamilton Beach Professional 1500 Watt Peak Power Quiet blender has four sharp blades, two that point upwards and two that point downwards.
-They aren't removable, but you can put the jar and blades in your dishwasher.
+The Hamilton Beach Professional 1500 Watt Peak Power Quiet blender has four sharp blades, with a couple angled downward to help catch ingredients below the blade assembly.
+You can't remove them from the jar, but you can put the jar and blades in the dishwasher.

 The front of the motor base has one dial with its 'OFF' point in the center.
-You can turn it clockwise to set the blending speed or counterclockwise to access the four preset modes.
+You can turn it clockwise to set the blending speed or counterclockwise to access the four blending programs.

 The Hamilton Beach Professional 1500 Watt Peak Power Quiet blender has four preset modes: 'Smoothie', 'Crush', 'Puree', and 'Clean'.
-According to the manufacturer, 'Smoothie' is intended for making smoothies with fresh or frozen ingredients.
+According to the manufacturer, 'Smoothie' is intended for making smoothies with both fresh and frozen ingredients.
 The blender pulses five times in the beginning and then gradually increases the blending speed to the max.
 The 'Crush' preset is intended for making crushed ice for frozen drinks or cocktails and pulses the blender at various speeds for a minute.
 'Puree' starts at the lowest speed and gradually increases to the maximum over a minute and 15 seconds.
 The 'Clean' preset runs the blender for one minute according to the manufacturer, but they don't specify the speed.
 There's also a button for manual pulsing.
-The different preset modes are selected by turning the dial counter-clockwise.
 Unfortunately, there's no indicator light or digital display to tell you what mode you're using or how long you've been blending.